GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/WebsiteDemo/README.md

     npm install

-2. Set your Google Cloud project ID and subscription names in the `index.js` file.
+2. Create a `.env` file and populate it with the environment variables found in `.env.sample`

 3. Start the server: